Ledoux/ShareYourSystem/Pythonlogy/ShareYourSystem/Standards/Teamers/Parenter/06_ExampleDoc.md

 ##Example

-With a parent structure we can make the top as a recruiter of things during a walk command
+Now we can set sup tree structures of things that can gives rich information to the top